 Our core reference documents are the 'Early Years Foundation Stage Profile Handbook', the 'Statutory Framework for the EYFS' and 'Development Matters'.
-These include the principles for good practice which underpin our provision at this school.
+These include the principles for good practice, which underpin our provision at this school.

-Our planning is based on child initiated topics.
-The National Frameworks for Literacy and Numeracy Strategy are also incorporated into our planning.
-This ensures high expectations and standards for our children.
 The curriculum is organised into three prime areas and four specific areas of learning and development.
 The three prime areas are: